Louie Caporusso

-Louie Caporusso (born June 21, 1989) is a Canadian ice hockey player.
+Luigi "Louie" Caporusso (born June 21, 1989) is an Italian-Canadian ice hockey player.
 He is currently playing under contract to the Cincinnati Cyclones of the ECHL.
 Caporusso was drafted by the Ottawa Senators in the 3rd round (90th overall) of the 2007 NHL Entry Draft.

 Caporusso played from 2007 to 2011 with the University of Michigan Wolverines team.
 During the 2008–09 Michigan Wolverines men's ice hockey season, he was named to the All-Central Collegiate Hockey Association (CCHA) first team.
 He was also named first-team AHCA/Reebok Division I Ice Hockey All-American.
 He led the nation in goals scored for most of the 2008–09 NCAA Division I men's ice hockey season.
 During the 2009–10 Michigan Wolverines men's ice hockey season, he was named to the CCHA All-tournament team as he led the team to the championship.
 Prior to his time at the University of Michigan, he excelled in junior hockey in Ontario, Canada, which earned him a position as a draftee by the Ottawa Senators of the National Hockey League before entering college.
 After finishing his senior season, Caporusso signed with the Senators on May 30, 2011.

+Since his time at Michigan he has played several years of minor league hockey as well as spent time playing internationally.
+Most of his professional career has been for teams in the Deutsche Eishockey Liga and East Coast Hockey League.

+Early life

+Luigi Caporusso was one of four children born to two Italian parents in Toronto, where the family was raised.
+Both his father and maternal grandfather are named Luigi and his parents and grandparents are all from Italy.
+At age five, he watched his brother Francesco dominate at hockey.
+He started to play hockey after his father took him ice skating.